 Take one good, deep breath and say it again.

-I am so thankful this week of all of the experiences I’ve been able to savor, and even for my own limitations.
-I may not be a master pole dancer yet, for example, but luckily as a professional writer, consultant and life coach, I don’t have to do that for money.
-I can just continue to dance because I love it!
+I am so thankful for all of the experiences I’ve been able to savor, and even for my own limitations.
+I may not be a master pole dancer yet, for example, but luckily as a professional writer, consultant, and life coach, I don’t have to do that for money.
+I can just continue to dance because I love it.